-- → The color of the image is adjusted with the point you selected as the standard for white. - If you click on another point in the image, the white balance is adjusted again. - To finish click white balance, right-click with the mouse or click the [ ] button again.
+- → The color of the image is adjusted with the point you selected as the standard for white. - If you click on another point in the image, the white balance is adjusted again. - To finish click white balance, click the [ ] button again.